 Tel: +7 (964) 333 7572 (NOT for visas)

 Australian Consulate, Vladivostok

 Mr Vladimir Gorokhov (Honorary Consul)

 Vladivostok, Russia, 690106

 Phone: +7 (423) 244 67 82

 Fax: +7 (423) 246 84 25

 Australian Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the Embassy or Consulate in a consular emergency, call the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas, or 1300 555 135 from within Australia.